llvm/llvm-project/clang/docs/UsersManual.rst

 CLANG_CONFIG_FILE_SYSTEM_DIR respectively.
 The first file found is used.
 It is an error if the required file cannot be found.

+If no explicit configuration file is specified, Clang searches for a default configuration file following the rules described in the next paragraphs.
+To disable this behavior, `--no-default-config` flag can be used.

 Another way to specify a configuration file is to encode it in executable name.
 For example, if the Clang executable is named `armv7l-clang` (it may be a symbolic link to `clang`), then Clang will search for file `armv7l.cfg` in the